drojosr/pruebaWalmart/MARIANO_README.md

 ./pruebaWalmart/DataModel/walmartModel.ndm2
 ```

-### Thanks again for the opportunity and I hope this README will be easy to understands.
+### Thanks again for the opportunity and I hope this README will be easy to understand.